-- 10.6 For housing, the future development needs can only be met through allocations of land both within urban areas and through the release of Green Belt and the exceptional circumstances include: - The need to meet the need for housing land arising during the emerging plan period; - There is insufficient capacity within urban areas and outside of Green Belt to accommodate the objectively assessed needs of the City; and - Promoting sustainable patterns of development across the district through Green Belt releases. - 10.7 We also object to the draft Plan as no attempt has been made to consider the long term development needs for housing and employment to ensure that the Green Belt boundary lasts beyond the Plan Period.
-The National Planning Policy Framework sets out national planning policy on safeguarded land at paragraph 143.
-It describes safeguarded land as areas between the urban area and the Green Belt which may be required to meet longer-term development needs stretching well beyond the plan period. - 10.8 Paragraph 143 goes on to set out that local plans should be clear that safeguarded land is not allocated for development at the present time and that planning permission for the permanent development of this land should only be granted following an update to a plan which proposes development. - 10.9 It is accepted that the National Planning Policy Framework does not require that local plans identify areas of safeguarded land but that they do so 'where necessary'.
+- 7.6 Paragraph 143 goes on to set out that local plans should be clear that safeguarded land is not allocated for development at the present time and that planning permission for the permanent development of this land should only be granted following an update to a plan which proposes development. - 7.7 It is accepted that the National Planning Policy Framework does not require that local plans to identify areas of safeguarded land but that they do so 'where necessary'.
 We consider that it is necessary to identify safeguarded land in Sheffield in the Plan.
 Point e) of paragraph 143, states when defining Green Belt boundaries in a local plan planning authorities should be able to demonstrate that these boundaries will not need to be altered at the end of the plan period.
 It is unlikely that this could be achieved in Sheffield without ensuring safeguarded land is identified.
-This is because the vast majority of land outside of the urban boundaries is Green Belt land.
-It is unlikely that at the end of the plan period in 2039 adequate amounts of land could be identified that can satisfy development needs within the plan settlement boundaries proposed for the Plan.
+This is because the vast majority of land outside of the urban boundaries is Green Belt land and the Plan adopted an over optimistic assumption regarding the capacity and the deliverability of housing sites within the Central Area of the city.
+It is unlikely that at the end of the plan period in 2039 adequate amounts of land could be identified that can satisfy development needs within the plan settlement boundaries proposed for the Plan. - 7.8 We therefore consider the principle of safeguarded land should be identified in the Plan of an adequate amount to ensure that Green Belt boundaries should not need to be altered in the long term.